-Enrolling in the plan is simple but investing for your life goals requires you to be informed.
+Enrolling in the plan is simple, but saving for your long-term financial goals requires you to be informed.
 We’re here to help.

 Before enrolling in the Florida Deferred Compensation Plan, you should: